huyouare/DocuTune/README.md

 ## Why use this?

 * You: I have a corpus of documents to finetune on.
 * OpenAI: Sorry.
-I only take prompt-completion pairs.
+We only do supervised finetuning -- I only take prompt-completion pairs.

 ## Features
 [x] Chunking